COVID-19 Resource Center

-As the Covid-19 situation continues to change on a daily basis we are taking precautions at this time to keep our employees, families and clients healthy.
+As the Covid-19 situation continues to change daily, we are taking precautions to keep our employees, families and clients healthy.
 Below is information covering tax updates and questions from our clients.
-We will closely monitor any new developments and as the landscape continues to evolve, we will keep you up-to-date.
-If you have any questions, pleas
+We will closely monitor any new developments and as the landscape continues to evolve, we will keep you updated.

 The Employee Retention Tax Credit (ERTC) encourages companies to maintain their workforce by providing eligible businesses with a fully refundable tax credit on qualified employee wages.